 You can rent a kayak or go on a dolphin safari.
 Och walk the entire length of the beach and check the dogs sleeping wherever there is some shadow.
 It’s always packed, the music is loud and if you want some peace and quiet seek it out at the far edges, with taverns hiding behind big rocks.

 Or you can take a tub-tub to nearby Agonda Beach, just a few kilometers north of Palolem.
 That’s a whole different scene, it’s quiet, the taverns are fewer and further apart.
 No music and hardly any sales people at all!

-Goa has lots of beaches, and manu that are probably just as good.
+Goa has lots of beaches, and many of them are probably just as good.
 But we really liked both Agonda and Palolem.
-Combined they have the best of two opposite atmospheres.
+Combined they have the best of two very different kinds of atmosphere.

 Read more about our journey to Goa and Mumbai here.

 LIVADI BEACH, IKARIA, GREECE